 There’s nothing wrong with enjoying a cocktail with friends once in a while, but if you’re in the habit of drinking excessively, beware.
 Alcohol Affect Hearing and Your hearing health may be at risk.

-In fact, your brain may be shrinking.
+Your brain may be shrinking.
 Researchers believe excessive drinking may damage the auditory cortex in the brain, causing it to shrink.
-That means that even though the ears may be functioning properly, the brain is unable to correctly process the sounds.
+That means that even though the ears may be functioning correctly, the brain cannot accurately process the sounds.

-As a matter of fact, those who suffer from alcoholism may be damaging their ears, too, according to health experts.
-Alcohol creates a toxic environment in the inner ear, damaging the delicate hair cells in the cochlea responsible for detecting sound.
+Those who suffer from alcoholism may be damaging their ears, too, according to health experts.
+Alcohol creates a toxic environment in the inner ear, damaging the cochlea’s delicate hair cells responsible for detecting sound.

 How Does Alcohol Affect Hearing

-While this condition isn’t life-threatening, it can be extremely annoying.
-According to the studies for a long period, high consumption of alcohol consumption can damage the central auditory cortex of the brain and also can result in brain shrinkage.
+While this condition isn’t life-threatening, it can be highly annoying.
+According to the studies, for an extended period, high consumption of alcohol consumption can damage the brain’s central auditory cortex and result in brain shrinkage.

 Because of the adding of the auditory nerves damage, even in moderate drinkers, there is also the risk of deafness and nerve damage.

 Most researchers believe that drinking can cause brain damage.
 However, the period for how long the person is drinking and the quantity is still not known.

 In case the ear is functioning correctly, but the brain stops working and is unable to process sound.

 All this brain damage leads to hearing impairment, and finally, drinking causes hearing loss.
 Sometimes individuals who consume alcohol regularly can also damage their inner ear.